 Multitude of Voyces has no employees: all workers are self-employed contractors or volunteers who may contribute small, discrete pieces of work, or who may be longterm contractors managing the organisation's running and development.

-Louise is responsible for leading, researching and developing the organisation's projects and scope, and for all areas of decision-making and running of the organisation.
+Louise is responsible for leading, researching and developing the organisation's projects and scope, and for the day-to-day running of the organisation.
 Her work is partly paid and partly voluntary at this stage of the organisation's development.

 Louise read Music at the University of Exeter in the late 1980s, where she had the extraordinary privilege of studying ‘Cello under Naomi Butterworth and Recorder under Piers Adams.
 Her degree included a focus on Music Therapy.
 Following a PGCE in Primary teaching (also at the University of Exeter) she taught at Exeter Cathedral School and was houseparent to the cathedral choristers with particular responsibility for nurturing the welfare and supporting the musical education of the probationer choristers (boarders), moving to a fulltime teaching post at Salisbury Cathedral School in 1994, where she also worked as the Assistant Housemistress in the girls' boarding house, again with responsibilities for the pastoral welfare of choristers when the cathedral Girls' Choir was in its infancy.

 In 1999 she broadened her life experience by becoming manager of the country’s first Oxfam Fairtrade Shop, (in Salisbury, Wiltshire).
 The role introduced her to the challenges of addressing social-justice issues outside the classroom.

 In 2001 she moved to the Maintained Sector, teaching across the Primary curriculum and leading the Music for Worship in three Salisbury primary schools.
 Through that teaching she built up inter-generational and social-justice community projects through contact with local churches and charities, often using Music as the focus.